AltESV/chatpopup/README.md

 ## Installation

-Follow these steps to set up the Chatxt application:
+Follow these steps to set up the application:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running the following command: